geotribu/english-blog/content/posts/2025-06-26_qgisfr2025_presentation_feedback.md

 <!-- more -->

 The french-speaking QGIS community could meet, discuss and share some insightful ideas and moments together.
-The conference brought over 280 people from the 6 corners of France including _Antilles_, as well as Belgium, Switzerland, Canada, and french-speaking Africa.
+The conference brought over 280 people from the 6 corners of France including _Antilles_, as well as Belgium, Togo, Switzerland.
 The QGIS-fr User Conference, using the **#QGISFR2025** hashtag on social media, proposed events during 3 days :

 - during day 1, participants were able to take part to the 20 proposed workshops, on a variety of balanced QGIS topics.
 Approximately 200 people attended to that day.
 On the evening was also organized a shared aperitif and dinner.
 - day 2 was the conference day, with no less than 12 insightful talks, which showcased interesting usages and strategies around QGIS for the 220 attendants.